sandeepkumardev/PassGuard/README.md

 ## Conclusion:

-The password finder app preventing users from repeatedly attempting the same incorrect password.
+The PassGuard app preventing users from repeatedly attempting the same incorrect password.
 By streamlining the login process and promoting efficient password management practices, the app aims to enhance user productivity and security.